Lawyer hopes to 'embarrass the government' with constitutional challenge against pot store police raids

 - Despite special regulations, entrepreneurs hope to take bite of Canada's marijuana edibles market

+Legal arguments before Justice Heather McArthur wrapped up Thursday without a decision on the constitutionality of the raids, which saw 43 pot dispensaries shut down and 186 charges laid.

+Stupak, the owner of the SoCo Medical Social Collective, was charged in May, 2016 with possession of marijuana for the purpose of trafficking, and possession of the proceeds of crime — more than $5,000 in cash.

-But his lawyer, AIan Young, of the Osgoode Hall Law School, maintains the charges are unconstitutional because no clear-cut laws were in place at the time to provide relief for the medicinal marijuana users Stupak sells to.
+Young maintains the charges are unconstitutional because no clear-cut laws were in place at the time to provide relief for the legitimate medicinal marijuana users Stupak sells to.

 "This is one of the last times I have a chance to, frankly, embarrass the government